abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Propositions that are always true are called *tautologies*.
 And their more-famous counterparts that are always false are called *contradictions*.
 You can turn each tautology into contradiction or the other way around by adding a "not".

-The simplest tautology is the statement that each proposition implies itself (e.g. "All bachelors are unmarried").
+The simplest tautology is the so called law of identity, the statement that each proposition implies itself (e.g. "All bachelors are unmarried").
 It may remind you of something.

 ![Identity tautology](../05_logic/tautology_identity.svg)